Exercise is an integral part of a healthy lifestyle, especially as we age. Here, we discuss strength training and its benefits.

 What is Strength Training?

-Why Strength Training for Seniors is Beneficial?
+Benefits of Strength Training for Seniors

 Overall, the verdict is that strength training for seniors yields a number of benefits ranging from better mobility to improved mental health.
 No matter your skill level, weight training for seniors becomes more and more of a staple as we age.
 The most important part, of course, is ensuring that you perform the correct exercises with the correct form.